AstHelena/PaulaViannaAst/README.md

 - 👋 Hi, I’m Paula!
-A Brazilian designer who works in the L&D industry to help people learn better through amazing learning experiences!
+A Brazilian Product designer who works in the L&D industry for over 10 years and I am here at Github to work next to the dev and build products to help people learn better through amazing learning experiences!
-- 👀 I’m interested in design, music and games.
-- 🌱 I’m currently learning about design systems and gamification.
+- 🌱 Currently learning about design systems and gamification.

 <!---